 Tivoli Gardens is the Winter Wonderland of Copenhagen & the ultimate provider of festive vibes.
 This popular amusement park is located in the heart of the City Centre (near central station).

 Here you can have a go on Tivoli’s oldest and most popular ride – the wooden rollercoaster, one of only 7 rollercoasters in the world that has a brakeman on every train, alongside many other rides.

 If ferris wheels and rollercoasters aren’t your thing, you can instead nestle between the exotic gardens for something to eat in one of the restaurants, wander around the shops or, my favourite option, grab a glass of gløgg (mulled wine).
-This is particularly good in mid winter when it’s quite chilly!
+This is one of the best things to do in Copenhagen in winter!